-The NNR specifies an annual effective dose limit of 1 mSv for members of the public from all authorised actions.
-This limit applies to the average member of the critical group within the exposed population, which represents a homogeneous group of the highest exposed individuals.
+In Government Notice No. R. 388, the Department of Minerals and Energy specifies an annual effective dose limit of 1 mSv for members of the public from all authorised actions.
+Dose limit means "the value of effective dose or equivalent dose to individuals from actions authorised by a nuclear installation license, nuclear vessel license or certificate of registration, that must not be exceeded".
 In addition, the NNR stipulates a dose constraint of 0.25 mSv specific to an authorised action, to ensure that the sum of the doses received by the average member of the critical group from all controlled sources would be smaller than the dose limit.
-A dose constraint is a prospective and source related restriction on the individual dose from a source in planned operations, which serves as an upper bound on the predicted dose in the optimisation of exposure from that source.
+A dose constraint is "a prospective and source-related restriction on the individual dose arising from the predicted operation of the authorised action which serves exclusively as a bound on the optimisation of radiation protection and nuclear safety".